dotnet/ai-samples/src/microsoft-extensions-ai-evaluation/api/INSTRUCTIONS.md

    Alternatively, if you have the solution open in Visual Studio or Visual Studio Code, build and run all the unit tests using the IDE's test runner.

-6. The last couple of unit tests in the [Reporting API Examples](./reporting/README.md) project demonstrate how to programmatically generate reports containing the results for all evaluations performed in previously executed tests.
+6. The last few unit tests in the [Reporting API Examples](./reporting/README.md) project demonstrate how to programmatically generate reports containing the results for all evaluations performed in previously executed tests.
    The reports should be automatically opened in your default browser after the tests complete running.
 Inspect each report to understand how the different concepts demonstrated in the examples are surfaced in the report.